DIY Whitewashed Terracotta Pots

 One of our most popular blog posts both here on the blog and on our Pinterest page are these black and white DIY Aztec-print terra cotta pots that I tackled last year, and it makes me so happy to know that people love them as much as we do.
 We still adore having these in our home, and I like to think that you know it’s a great DIY project when you haven’t had the urge to make them over a year later.
 Success!

 I also added the distressed Swiss crosses on a couple of them (attempting to make the crosses as equilateral as possible while still distressing them), and I loved the outcome.
 It was so simple to execute.
 Much simpler than the Aztec-patterned pots and so much less time consuming, with an equally fun payoff I think.
-So below is the step by step in case you're in need of some terra cotta pot inspiration for indoor or outdoor use!
+So below is the step-by-step DIY whitewashed pots tutorial in case you’re in need of some terra cotta pot inspiration for indoor or outdoor use!

 Terra Cotta pots and saucers (I get mine at Home Depot)